zzicarus/FakeNewsNet/README.md

 	 - **news_articles** : This option downloads the news articles for the dataset.
      - **tweets** : This option downloads tweets objects posted sharing the news in Twitter.
 This makes use of Twitter API to download tweets.
      - **retweets**: This option allows to download the retweets of the tweets provided in the dataset.
      - **user_profile**: This option allows to download the user profile information of the users involved in tweets.
-To download user profiles, tweet objects need to be downloaded first in order to identify users involved in tweets.
      - **user_timeline_tweets**: This option allows to download upto 200 recent tweets from the user timeline.
 To download user's recent tweets, tweet objects needs to be downloaded first in order to identify users involved in tweets.
      - **user_followers**: This option allows to download the user followers ids of the users involved in tweets.
 To download user followers ids, tweet objects need to be downloaded first in order to identify users involved in tweets.
      - **user_following**: This option allows to download the user following ids of the users involved in tweets.
 To download user's following ids, tweet objects needs to be downloaded first in order to identify users involved in tweets.